Before your procedure, your anaesthetist will talk with you and examine you. He or she will want to know:

 Fasting greatly reduces the likelihood of this occurring.
 It is therefore advised to follow all fasting instructions given by the hospital, including for young children, and avoidance of chewing gum.
 Failure to adhere to fasting advice may lead to delay or even cancellation of your procedure.

-If you have had any stomach surgery such as Lap-Band or ‘Sleeve Gastrectomy’, please contact our staff for specific fasting instructions.
+If you have had any stomach surgery such as Lap-Band, Gastric Sleeve or Gastric Bypass, please contact our staff for specific fasting instructions.

-Your anaesthetist will discuss the relevant options with you.
+The anaesthetist will discuss the relevant options with you.

 The common approaches and combinations include: